The Compagnie des Guides de Chamonix will close its office to the public until May 19.

 - 1 poncho (large rain cover that fits over your pack) or 1 pack cover

-- 1 pair of rain pants (although light Gore-tex pants are expensive, other types of light rain pants work too)
+- 1 pair of waterproof trousers (although light Gore-tex trousers are expensive, other types of light waterproof trousers will do)

 - 1 pair of telescopic poles

 For the entire trip :

 - Personal pharmacy : elastoplast, (stretchable strapping tape), band-aids "second skin" kit, compresses, medicines for common ailments : diarrhea, constipation, sore throat, headaches, pain relief, allergies and any prescribed medication.
 The mountain leader always carries a first aid kit with them.
 Remember that packing light is essential.

 - Money for your personal expenses